csdwren/PReNet/README.md

 ```
 ### Model Configuration

-The following tables provide the documentation for all the options available in the configuration file:
+The following tables provide the configurations of options.

 #### Training Mode Configurations